Markum History, Family Crest & Coats of Arms

 At one time, the family held lands and estates in Maplebeck, Nottinghamshire.
 "An ancient mansion near the church, once the residence of the De Markham family, has been taken down, and the materials have been sold."

-Important Dates for the Markum family
+Early History of the Markum family

 This web page shows only a small excerpt of our Markum research.
 Another 116 words (8 lines of text) covering the years 1120, 1777, 1250, 1479, 1644, 1690, 1678, 1679, 1678, 1568, 1637, 1615, 1597, 1667, 1644, 1690, 1666, 1736, 1693 and 1779 are included under the topic Early Markum History in all our PDF Extended History products and printed products wherever possible.